cemac/LIFD_ENV_ML_NOTEBOOKS/jupyter_notebooks.md

 ## Tips for running notebooks

 * A quick overview of jupyter notebooks can be found [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/)
 * If you want a clean copy and one to "play with" select `file`--> `make a copy` and rename your copy as a working copy.

+## Toubleshooting

+* most things will be fixed by a fresh install
+* stange widget errors can be fixed with `jupyter nbextension enable --py --sys-prefix widgetsnbextension`